zitadel/zitadel/docs/docs/legal/policies/acceptable-use-policy.md

 ## Entry into force

-This policy is valid from October 31, 2023.
+This policy is valid from November 9, 2023.

-Last revised October 31, 2023
+Last revised November 9, 2023